samjulien/blog/_posts/2018-08-09-configuring-swissid-login-into-custom-applications.markdown

 ![Installing the Custom Social Connection extension](https://cdn.auth0.com/blog/swissid/custom-social-connection.png)

-Once this extension is installed, you can use it to setup an integration with SwissID.
+Once this extension is installed, you can use it to set up an integration with SwissID.
 So, if you click on its name in the _Installed Extensions_ table, Auth0 will redirect you to your extension's deployment.

 ![The Custom Social Connection extension' deployment](https://cdn.auth0.com/blog/swissid/custom-social-connect-deployment.png)